Praxis Agents

 Temperature and sampling randomness

-Every time a language model generates a response, it samples from a probability distribution.
-Higher temperature settings increase randomness - the same prompt can produce noticeably different outputs each time.
-Even at lower temperatures, sampling introduces variation that compounds across longer outputs.
+Every time a model generates a response, it samples from a probability distribution.
+Higher temperature increases randomness; even at lower temperatures, sampling introduces variation that compounds across longer outputs.

 No persistent memory

 Most AI tools start every session from zero.
-There is no memory of what was discussed yesterday, what was decided last week, or what the business rules are.
-Each conversation is isolated, so the same question asked twice has no shared foundation to land on.
+There is no memory of what was discussed yesterday, decided last week, or what the business rules are.
+Each conversation has no shared foundation to land on.

 Prompt drift

-When different people write different prompts, they get different results.
-Small changes in wording, context, or structure can shift the output significantly.
-Across a team, this means the same task executed by ten people produces ten variations - none of them wrong, but none of them consistent.
+Small changes in wording, context, or structure can shift output significantly.
+Across a team, the same task executed by ten people produces ten variations - none wrong, none consistent.

 Missing business context

-The AI doesn't know your tone of voice, your approval process, your naming conventions, or your compliance requirements.
-Without that context baked in, it falls back on generic patterns.
-The output might be competent, but it won't match how your business actually operates.
+The AI doesn't know your tone of voice, approval process, naming conventions, or compliance requirements.
+Without that baked in, it falls back on generic patterns.

-AI providers regularly update their models.
-These updates can change how the model interprets prompts, what it prioritises in outputs, and how it handles edge cases - often without any notice.
-A workflow that worked reliably last month can start producing different results overnight.
+Providers regularly update their models.
+Updates change how prompts are interpreted and how edge cases are handled - often without notice.
+A workflow that worked last month can produce different results overnight.

 Inconsistency gets worse with more people